LukeStanislawski/Final-Year-Project/README.md

 >This project is being undertaken as part of a final year project of a computer science undergraduate degree at The University of Nottingham Ningbo, China.

+## Abstract

+Storing medical data in lone databases is inconvenient for both patients and medical professionals, as well as being prone to security risks and error.
+Doing so also makes collation of large datasets, and therefore research through data mining inherently hard.
+This project proposes a solution that accommodates for the realities of global distrust and differences of interests.
+One that recognises that rational choices of the individuals, as well as the importance of their sacrifice.
+And, one that is sustainable given current limitations of technologies such as blockchain.

 ## Background and Motivation

 The increase in data harvesting and storage in recent years has led to an increase in the widespread development of artificial intelligence systems for statistical analysis and pattern recognition on large datasets for the purpose of improving healthcare.
 Consequentially, conversations about the trade off between medical research and the privacy rights of the individual have become mainstream.[3]